aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Gets actual size of chart in unit of pixels.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Chart.getActualSize() method.
 This property will be removed 12 months later since July 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int[] - Actual size in an array(width and height).
 [0] is width; [1] is height.